snowplow-devops/terraform-google-cloud-sql/README.md

 _Note_: If you intend to have many concurrent connections it is recommended to bump the `tier` to at least a `db-g1-small` if not bigger as the default `db-f1-micro` only allows for 20 concurrent connections with a Postgres database.

+_Note_: The deployment of a Cloud SQL database can take upwards of 20 minutes as default - the timeouts are set to 60m for creation and deletion to allow for plenty of time.

 ## Usage

 ```hcl